 The Coronavirus pandemic has an immense impact on the lives of millions of individuals; equally and especially on persons in detention facilities.
 Persons deprived of liberty with psychosocial and intellectual disabilities are in a particularly vulnerable situation since they are overrepresented in prisons and ‘disproportionately impacted due to attitudinal, environmental and institutional barriers that are reproduced in the Covid-19 response’ as the Office of the High Commissioner for Human Rights acknowledged.

-To achieve these goals, the project will apply open innovation in science methods.
-This will enable an early and structured involvement of persons deprived of liberty with psychosocial disabilities, their relatives and experts closely working with them (e. g. lawyers, representatives of extramural care facilities and so on), who will be actively participating in the conceptualisation of the project, the identification of challenges as well as of pathways for future research at various stages of the project.
-Moreover, the project is carried out by organisations with longstanding, some representing the interests of persons who are deprived of their liberty and of their relatives.
-With their active involvement through co-developing and co-designing the project the effective engagement and empowerment of persons with lived experience will be strengthened.
+To achieve these goals, the project applied open innovation in science methods.
+This enabled an early and structured involvement of persons deprived of liberty with psychosocial disabilities, their relatives and experts closely working with them (e. g. lawyers, representatives of extramural care facilities and so on), who actively participated in the conceptualisation of the project, the identification of challenges as well as of pathways for future research at various stages of the project.
+Moreover, the project was carried out by organisations with longstanding expertise in the field of the rights of persons deprived of liberty, some representing the interests of persons who are deprived of their liberty and of their relatives.
+With their active involvement through co-developing and co-designing the project the effective engagement and empowerment of persons with lived experience was strengthened.

 Nora Katona, Giuliana Monina